Skip to main content

 The amount outstanding at the end of each year is the result of adding to the amount outstanding at the start of that year the outstanding debts originated in the current year, called “annual debit," and subtracting any cancellations made in the year, either for revenue obtained as a consequence of collection activities or for other legally established causes.

-The Table nº 37 New window represents the Evolution of outstanding debt at the end of each of the years included in the period 2000-2019 (Annex).
+Table No. 37 New window represents the Evolution of the outstanding debt at the end of each of the years included in the period 2000-2019 (Annex).

-In Table 38.
-Breakdown of outstanding debt New window (Annex) details the data related to this concept.
+In Table No. 38.
+Breakdown of outstanding debt New window (Annex) details the data relating to this concept.

 Outstanding debts in the payment period

-Regarding executive debt, during 2019, the total amount of debt to be managed in the executive period has amounted to 33,136.7 million euros.
-This amount includes the executive debt outstanding at the beginning of 2018 and the executive charge or debts charged during the year.
-The total amount of debts subject to a penalty surcharge in 2019 amounted to 9,805.9 million euros, 10 percent more than in 2018.
-Of this amount, the debts originated by the application of taxes under the jurisdiction of the Tax Agency amounted to 5,695 million and those of other entities amounted to 4,111 million euros.
-On the other hand, debt amounting to 9,225.4 million was canceled.
+As regards executive debt, during 2019, the total amount of debt to be managed in the executive period amounted to 33,136.7 million euros.
+This amount includes the outstanding debt in enforcement at the beginning of 2018 and the charge or debts in enforcement charged during the year.
+The total amount of debts subject to enforcement surcharge in 2019 amounted to 9,805.9 million euros, 10 percent more than in 2018.
+Of this amount, debts arising from the application of taxes under the jurisdiction of the Tax Agency amounted to 5,695 million and those of other entities to 4,111 million euros.
+On the other hand, debt amounting to 9,225.4 million was cancelled.

 The principal magnitudes relating to the collection phase are shown in the tables listed below in the Annex:

-Table nº 39.
-Data related to executive debts during 2019 New window
+Table No. 39.
+Data relating to executive debts during 2019 New window

 Debts arising from the application of the taxes which are under the Tax Agency's remit

-Of the debt subject to the penalty surcharge in 2019, 58 percent of the total, 5,694.8 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
+Of the debt subject to the enforcement surcharge in 2019, 58 percent of the total, 5,694.8 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
 This debt comes both from settlements carried out by the Tax Agency and from self-assessments filed by the taxpayers without admission or with failed deferments.
-For its part, debt arising from the application of taxes under the jurisdiction of the Tax Agency for an amount of 6,438.8 million has been cancelled.
+The debt arising from the application of taxes under the jurisdiction of the Tax Agency amounting to 6,438.8 million has been cancelled.

 Furthermore, to prevent and combat asset stripping of debtors, cautionary measures have been developed in recent years (when there are indications that the debt payment could be unfulfilled or severely impeded), along with derivations of responsibility (as a mechanism to transfer the payment obligation from one taxpayer to another), under the circumstances established by Law.

-In Table no. 41.
-Precautionary measures and derivations of liability New window (Annex ) the results obtained in 2018 and 2019 and their rate of variation are shown.
+In Table No. 41.
+Precautionary measures and derivations of liability New window (Annex) shows the results obtained in 2018 and 2019 and their rate of variation.

 Management of debt of other entities

-In 2019, collection was carried out in the executive period for a set of 173 external entities, including 45 Autonomous Bodies, 16 Autonomous Communities, 50 Local Entities and 46 Public Entities, in addition to the different Ministerial Departments that have incorporated the legal resources. public debt through enforcement and other public law debts whose income must increase the State Budget.
+In 2019, collection was carried out during the executive period for a group of 173 external entities, including 45 Autonomous Organizations, 16 Autonomous Communities, 50 Local Entities and 46 Public Entities, in addition to the different Ministerial Departments that have incorporated public law resources to the enforcement procedure and other public law debts whose income must increase the State Budget.
 The Tax Agency has also managed collection of debts from other European Union Member States within the framework of Mutual Assistance, as well as from other countries based on international agreements undertaken (OECD).

-In 2019, the amount of the debt subject to the penalty surcharge amounted to 4,111.2 million euros.
-For its part, debt amounting to 2,786.7 million euros has been cancelled.
+In 2019, the amount of debt subject to enforcement surcharge amounted to 4,111.2 million euros.
+Debt amounting to 2,786.7 million euros has been cancelled.

-By origin, the external entities with the highest amount of debt to be managed by the Tax Agency during 2019 have been the Ministerial Departments (34.6 percent), the Autonomous Communities (12 percent) and the Autonomous Body Traffic Headquarters (8 percent). hundred).
+By origin, the external entities with the highest amount of debt to be managed by the Tax Agency during 2019 have been the Ministerial Departments (34.6 percent), the Autonomous Communities (12 percent) and the Autonomous Traffic Headquarters Agency (8 percent).

-Other actions related to control in the collection phase
+Other actions related to control during the collection phase

-These requirements include collection requests, information, notification and adoption of precautionary measures.
+These requirements include requests for collection, information, notification and adoption of precautionary measures.

-At the same time, requests received from member countries of the European Union have also been attended to, reaching the figure of 1,859 requests in 2019, compared to 1,607 in 2018.
+Requests received from member countries of the European Union have also been addressed, reaching 1,859 requests in 2019, compared to 1,607 in 2018.